 Can Diabetics Eat Grits?

 Grits, a beloved staple in Southern cuisine, are often enjoyed as a comforting breakfast or side dish.
 Made from ground corn, grits are rich in carbohydrates, which can significantly impact blood sugar levels—a key concern for people with diabetes.
+Are Grits Good for Diabetics?
 This article delves into whether diabetics can safely include grits in their diet, how to manage their consumption, and strategies for making grits a diabetes-friendly food option.

 What Are Grits?